aryandhiman01/IPL_Auction_Intelligence_System/README.md

 # 📌 Project Overview

-The **IPL Auction Intelligence System** is a Data Science project designed to evaluate IPL players and estimate their potential auction value using historical performance data.
+The **IPL Auction Intelligence System** is a Sports Analytics and Data Science project that evaluates IPL players and estimates their potential auction value using historical IPL performance data.

+Instead of relying solely on reputation, popularity, or subjective judgment, this system uses a structured performance-based valuation framework to estimate player worth.

+The project builds separate valuation models for:

+* Specialist Batters
+* Specialist Bowlers
+* All-Rounders

-Traditional player selection often depends on reputation, recent form, or subjective judgment.
-This project introduces a **data-driven valuation framework** that converts player performance into estimated auction prices.
+and converts player performance into estimated IPL auction prices.

-The system analyzes:

-- Batting Performance
-- Bowling Performance
-- All-Rounder Performance
-- Player Experience
-- Match Impact
-- Auction Value Estimation

 ---